kennyklee/notes/js-notes.md

 console.log(person2);  Uncaught ReferenceError: person2 is not defined let person2 = 'Kenny';  same with `const`
 ```

+## Temporal Dead Zone
+* `var` is hoisted to the top
+* `let` and `cost` are not hoisted above the function that calls them.
+Calling them before they are defined is called the 'temporal dead zone'.

 ## TEMPLATE STRINGS
 * Wrap in backticks \` blah blah \`